Praymabs/praymabs/About.md

 ### Hi there 👋,
 My name is Prayma Bishshash
 I am an independent and hardworking person.
 I am capable enough to lead myself and others in any situation.
 I would like to see myself as a responsible and challenging role.
+I am highly interested in the domain of a Research and also developting site.
+I have worked on several projects in the past half a year and gained expertise in deep learning & machine learning technology.And In web development, i have already started working on projects and have a foundation in HTML, CSS, and PHP with continuous learning and practice.

 Skills:  HTML / CSS / PHP